 If you are convicted of any form of reckless driving while texting, you will be required to pay a mandatory minimum fine of $250, even if the reckless driving and texting violation was your first offense.
 As a Virginia driver, you have the option to pre-pay your traffic ticket and avoid having to come to court.
 However, remember that paying your traffic ticket is the same as pleading guilty in the eyes of the court.
 Doing so could result in a guilty conviction on your driving record.
 If you ever experience a second offense, you could face higher mandatory fines and other penalties.

 In Virginia, the first distracted driving laws were passed in 2009.
 These laws made texting while driving illegal.
 However, this ban resulted in secondary enforcement, meaning an officer needed another reason to pull a person over, such as a different traffic violation.
 In 2013, the laws became tougher by making texting while driving a primary offense and prohibited to all drivers in the state.
 Virginia cell phone laws now carry significantly higher fines.
 If you have been charged with a cell phone while driving infraction, you may still have options.
-Contact The Brown Firm PLLC today for a free consultation.
+Contact The Brown Firm PLLC today for a legal consultation.